Updated 2/12/2020 – I will update from time to time

 72th District Janet Nguyen.
 Janet is a republican running against an incumbent Republican (that I endorsed in 2018) Tyler Diep has voted with Democrats on many key issues in his first term and the county party took the unusual step of “un-endorsing” Tyler.
 Janet is not a very conservative alternative, but she has been a reliable Republican vote.

 73rd District Laurie Davies This is another tough race since the incumbent, Bill Brough, has been accused of sexual harassment and is in the middle of an investigation.
 Bill has been a reliable conservative vote, but because of the investigation, the party actually asked Bill to step aside until the investigation was completed.
 He refused.
 So there are several alternatives running against bill.
 Ed Sachs is who I think would be the best Assemblyman should he get elected.
-But I believe that Laurie, who is a strong pro-life conservative councilwoman from Laguna Niguel has the best chance of beating Brough in March.
-Or perhaps it will be Brough and Davies in November since there are multiple Dems on the ballot as well.
+But I believe that Laurie, who is a strong pro-life conservative councilwoman from Laguna Niguel has the best chance of beating Brough in November.
+Or perhaps it will be Brough and Davies on the ballot in November since there are multiple Dems on the ballot as well.

 74nd District Kelly Ernby.
 Kelly is a Deputy District Attorney and a real fighter.
 I think she has the best chance of beating the Democrat that beat Matt Harper in 2018 and take this seat back.
 Kelly is pro-life, pro-family and is strong on Illegal immigration (eliminate the sanctuary State, and free healthcare for Illegals), fixing our homeless problem, and has signed the no new tax pledge.